rubyforgood/human-essentials/doc/architecture/decisions/0005-extract-all-partner-operations-into-a-separate-application-intended-for-partners.md

 ## Consequences

 Depending on the future features required, this may or may not be the right decision.
 We now have 2 applications to maintain and there will be duplicated efforts when we have to do updates, as well as a division of labor and domain knowledge.
-Diaper Banks will not be able to see Partner data, which is both a feature and a liability (since they need some of that for reporting).
+Essentials Banks will not be able to see Partner data, which is both a feature and a liability (since they need some of that for reporting).